Conifer Tree Removal Cost

 Tree Height and Density

 The height and density of the conifer are some of the most significant factors that can affect the overall price of a removal job.
-Taller trees will need more time, specialist equipment, and often additional safety measures to safely remove them.
+Larger trees will need more time, specialist equipment, and often additional safety measures to safely remove them.

 Denser conifer trees with thicker foliage and heavy branches can also take much longer to cut and remove, so this can increase the labour times and costs.